mui/mui-x/docs/data/data-grid/export/export.md

 );
 ```

-Each child of the `GridToolbarExportContainer` receives a prop `hideMenu` to close the export menu after the export.
+Each child of the `<GridToolbarExportContainer />` receives a prop `hideMenu` to close the export menu after the export.
 Here is an example of how to add a JSON export.

 {{"demo": "CustomExport.js", "bg": "inline", "defaultCodeOpen": false}}